kecskemeti/dissect-cf/README.md

 Also, the [wiki](https://github.com/kecskemeti/dissect-cf/wiki) provides further insights to advanced topics (like creating custom schedulers).
 Apart from contributing with code, feel free to contribute there with documentaiton as well.

+Do you still have some questions?
+If so, then please share them with the simulator's user and developer community at our [Q&A forum](https://groups.google.com/forum/#!forum/dissect-cf-discuss) - a registration is needed to send your questions in.

 ## Remarks

 ##### Warning: the master branch of the simulator is intended as a development branch, and might not contain a functional version!